cyschneck/centerline-width/README.md

 ```
 python -m pytest
 ```
+## Beta :test_tube: features
+These features are not included in pip install because they are still experimental and being tested/debugged.
+For more information and getting them up and running, contact cyschneck@gmail.com or ugschneck@gmail.com

+(1) Calculate the dominant meander wavelength amd its variance

+(2) Calculate the asymmetry of the meanders

+(3) Calculate the dominant submeander and supermeander scales

+(4) Extract elevation/slope from river profiles

 ## Citations
 Originally a Python implementation of [R-Code CMGO](https://github.com/AntoniusGolly/cmgo) (Golly et al. 2017) but has been extensively expanded: